 6. Affix the CE marking and draft a declaration of conformity

-Finally you can put the CE marking on your product.
+Finally you can affix the CE marking on your product.
 The marking must be visible, legible and indelible.
-If you had to involve a notified body in step 3, you should also put the identification number of this authority on the product.
-You must also draft and sign an EC declaration of conformity stating that your product meets all legal requirements.
+If you had to involve a notified body in step 3, you should also put the identification number of this body on the product.
+You must also draft and sign an EU declaration of conformity stating that your product meets all legal requirements.

 Dig deeper, country by country: